chainguard-dev/edu/content/chainguard/migration/migrations-overview.md

 ---
-title: "Migrating to Chainguard Images"
+title: "Overview of Migrating to Chainguard Images"
 linktitle: "Overview"
 type: "article"
 description: "This overview serves as a collection of information and resources on migrating to Chainguard Images."